lpcvai/20LPCVC-Video_Track-Sample_Solution/README.md

 └── answer.txt
 ```

-## Sample Solution
+## Sample Solutions
 We provide multiple sample solutions with different approaches to help you understand this challenge better.
 * **[Facebook Baseline Solution](https://github.com/sstsai-adl/workshops/tree/master/LPCV_2020/uav_video_challenge)**: This is the basline solution provided by the Sponsor of this track Facebook.
-* `sample_sol01/`: a simple solutio we provide to demonstrate the submission structure.
+* `simple_solution/`: a simple solutio we provide to demonstrate the submission structure.
 A more complicated solution will be updated soon.